kate-goodrich/combining_datasets/handoffs/zip_annual_long/README_zip_annual_long.md

 - TRI point source emissions were summed by zip code; additional per-area and +4 km buffer summaries included.
 - PRISM normals represent 1991–2020 climatological averages (static).
 - Geographic coverage spans the 48 contiguous U.S. states.
 Alaska and Hawaii are excluded from gridMET, NLCD, PRISM, and MODIS here.
+- ZCTAs (ZIP Code Tabulation Areas) were used for zip codes, resulting in gaps in sparsely populated areas.

 ## Covariate Descriptions